-Every second euro earned in Germany is generated through an international business transaction.
-Almost one job in four is dependent on exports; in industry it is even one in two.
+Every second euro earned in Germany is generated through an international business transaction and almost one job in four is dependent on exports; in industry it is even one in two.
 Over one million companies engage in foreign trade.
-In 2015, 720,000 corporations imported goods from other countries, while approximately 360,000 were busy as exporters.
 Some 10,700 firms domiciled outside Germany played a significant role in German foreign trade; the Association of German Chambers of Commerce and Industry (DIHK) estimates that more than 7 million employees work for German companies abroad.